learn-co-curriculum/css-column-structure-using-floats/README.md

 ### Pre-Built Grid Systems

 This last example is a simple grid system you can use, it is always good to understand floating from the ground up and be able to write your own code from scratch.
 It is worth mentioning here however, that there are many different pre-built CSS grid systems that you can download and use.
-This does take a lot of the headache out of creating floating column structure, but still you will be glad you know how they work and how to build your own if neccesary!
+This does take a lot of the headache out of creating floating column structure, but still you will be glad you know how they work and how to build your own if necessary!

-## Summary
+## Conclusion

+In this lesson, you have learned how to create column structure using floats.
+To
+summarize:

 - Floating an element to the `float: left` or `float: right` will slide the element in that direction until it reaches the edge of its parent element.
 - Elements located below floating elements will try to pull up next to them if there is room for them to exist.
 ELements that won't fit will wrap down below to the next line.
 - If we do not wish an element to pull up next to a floating element we can give it the `clear: both` value.
 - When we float all the children within a parent it will collapse its height.
 To remedy this we can use a CSS Clearfix hack.
 - We can build column structure by floating elements and setting their width to fit side by side.
 - There are many recipes for grid systems using floating columns.
 You can build your own or download, link, and use the class names used in the pre-built grid file.

 ## Resources